false

 Creating an upskilling program is crucial so that your employees can take action toward their personal and professional development.
 Upskilling also generates higher employee satisfaction, as it enhances their skills and career growth, contributing to lower turnover rates and increased loyalty.

-1. Remain competitive
+1. Stay competitive

 2. Retain more employees